 Look around the room right now.
 What do you see?
-Patterns of light resolve into objects—your screen, a cup, a book, a desk.
-You don’t think much about it because you don’t have to.
-That’s the point of perception: to distill the chaos of the world into something actionable.
+Patterns of light resolve into objects: your screen, a cup, a book, a desk.
+You don’t think much about it because you don’t have to, it's automatic.
+That’s really the whole the point of perception: to distill the chaos of the world into something actionable.
 You don’t need to analyze every photon or angle of light.
-You just know there’s a cup, so you reach for it and drink.
+You just need to know there’s a cup, so you can reach for it and drink.
 No surprises.

-But this act—seeing, understanding, and trusting the scene—relies on layers upon layers of processing.
-From the retinas in your eyes distinguishing wavelengths of light to the visual cortex detecting edges and building shapes, your mind is performing immense pattern recognition.
-Yet you aren’t aware of any of this.
-You see the world as if it’s “out there,” even though all of this happens inside your skull.
+This act of seeing, how we go about trusting the scene in our mind's eye, depends on layers upon layers of pattern processing of which we are blissfully unaware.
+From the retinas in our eyes distinguishing wavelengths of light to the visual cortex detecting edges and building shapes, our minds are performing immense pattern recognition and pulling it into a scene.
+Our minds do it so well that we just see the world as if it’s “out there,” even though all of this happens between our ears.
+Close your eyes, it mostly disappears.

-Today, as we teach machines to “see” and act in the world, we are beginning to understand just how layered and complex this process of perception really is.
-But here’s where things get strange: patterns don’t fully exist until they are observed.
+Today, as we teach machines to “see” and act in the world, we are beginning to understand just how layered and complex this process of perception really is, just how much our representations determine not only what we see, but what we see in ourselves.
+We have an intimate relationship between ourselves and our representations.
+But it goes much deeper.

 The Greeks had a word for this too: idea (ἰδέα), meaning form or pattern.
 Plato’s ideal forms were thought to be the purest patterns—mental representations of perfect objects.
 Once again, patterns link to representation.
-But this raises a question: who or what creates representations?
+But here lies a chicken and egg problem, which came first, the pattern or the pattern recognizer (aka the observer)?

-This is the paradox: observers must be computationally smaller than the systems they observe.
-They can only interact with a limited slice of reality, so they must filter and compress.
-This act of filtering creates patterns.
+This is the paradox: observers must be computationally smaller than the systems they observe, yet try to make sense of a world much more complex and vast than they are.
+They can only interact with a limited slice of reality, so they must filter.
+This act of filtering is what creates patterns.
+Without a filter, there is no pattern defined.

 Without compression, there is no observation.
 Without observation, there is no pattern.

-This dynamic is mirrored in quantum mechanics’ Observer Effect, where the act of measurement affects the outcome.
-While quantum mechanics is its own rabbit hole, the lesson is profound: the act of observing is never passive.
+Most know about the Observer Effect, where the act of measurement affects the outcome in quantum mechanics.
+Yet science is just coming around to the idea that the act of observing is never passive.
 An observer is always engaged in selecting, compressing, and abstracting information.

 The eye detects light waves and compresses them into shapes.